Back to Home

 Use the improved installed-app picker first, then try the drag-and-drop uninstall flow if needed.
 Some apps may have fewer matchable leftovers than others, and App Store-distributed apps can behave differently because of macOS sandboxing.

-Deep Scan found categories I want to keep
+The scan found categories I want to keep

 Still need help?